UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 - 2022-04-04 17:19 - Scheduled cluster update from 1st to 4th of April is still in progress.
 Users are expected to be able to login tomorrow April 5th.

+- 2022-04-08 09:38 - Major datacentre work during the Easter closure period.
+Young will be drained of jobs and access to the login nodes disabled, for 5:30pm on Tuesday 12th April and we will **bring the cluster back into service on Tuesday 19th April**.

 - **Longterm**: There are a number of nodes that intermittently lose power from their chassis, switch themselves off and need to be manually powered back on (this causes jobs to be stuck in `dr` state when they end until the reboot happens).
 This leads to a higher than usual number of nodes being seen by the scheduler as unavailable.

 ### Michael

 - All systems are working well.

+- 2022-04-08 09:39 - Major datacentre work during the Easter closure period.
+Michael will be drained of jobs and access to the login nodes disabled, for 5:30pm on Tuesday 12th April and we will **bring the cluster back into service on Tuesday 19th April**.

 ### Thomas

 - System is generally fine but the hardware is dated with respect to the other systems so there may be some read write errors.